Aliases for AIMP2 Gene

 GeneCards Summary for AIMP2 Gene

 AIMP2 (Aminoacyl TRNA Synthetase Complex Interacting Multifunctional Protein 2) is a Protein Coding gene.
 Diseases associated with AIMP2 include Leukodystrophy, Hypomyelinating, 17 and Leukodystrophy, Hypomyelinating, 3.
-Among its related pathways are Gene Expression and tRNA Aminoacylation.
+Among its related pathways are tRNA Aminoacylation and Viral mRNA Translation.

 UniProtKB/Swiss-Prot Summary for AIMP2 Gene